dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   }

   {
+    // final the same
     var x; // x is an untyped variable if (b) {
       x = 3;
-    }
-    // x has type int?
+    } // Error, x is not assigned on all paths
   }

   { // late final the same